OmarCloud20/terraform-workshop/README.md

 During this tutorial, we will provision an EC2 instance using Terraform and use an S3 remote backend.
 The EC2 is the Apache web server.

+>Note: there is no need to recreate the below backend.tf file.
+You can use the one from the previous tutorial.

-1. Create a new file named `backend.tf` and add the following code:
+1. Create a file named `backend.tf` and add the following code:

 ```hcl
 terraform {